billyc/billyc.github.io/index.md

 I received my Masters in Civil Engineering from the [Northwestern University Transportation Center](https://www.transportation.northwestern.edu/) and my undergraduate BSCE from [Cornell University](https://www.cee.cornell.edu/cee).

 I am always looking for new interesting projects!
-Email me or find me on Twitter at @billyinberlin.
+Email me or find me on Twitter at @billyinberlin or <a rel="me" href="https://urbanists.social/@billy">Mastodon @billy@urbanists.social</a>

 </div>